ParamKaushik/cse-project-vityarthi-flashcard-quiz/statement.md

 ## Problem Statement
 Many students struggle to memorize information effectively when studying.
 Traditional methods like writing notes or reading textbooks can become repetitive and boring.
 This project aims to solve this problem by creating an interactive **Flashcard Quiz Program** in Python, allowing users to test their knowledge in a fun and engaging way.
-The program provides immediate feedback, randomizes questions, and keeps track of user performance.
+The program provides immediate feedback, randomizes questions, and keeps track of user performance..

 ---

-## Scope of the Project
+## Scope of the Project:
 This project focuses on building a **beginner-friendly, console-based quiz application** using only fundamental Python concepts such as:

 - Dictionaries